 Dr. Olle Vogel holds a position as Programme Manager at the Knowledge Foundation with the main responsibility to develop and manage national programs for education/competence development.
 The programs are based on co-operation between academy and industry and addresses areas such as Software engineering, Artificial Intelligence, Social media and Knowledge intensive production systems.
 Prior to this position Vogel worked as Project Manager at the Royal Swedish Academy of Engineering Science with responsibility for chiefly Energy issues and Foresight studies.
 Vogel has also been appointed as a research officer at the Swedish Research Council for Engineering Sciences (today part of the Swedish Research Council), responsible for the areas Engineering Physics, Information Technology, Biotechnology, and Medical Technology.
 Before that Vogel was a researcher in Atomic physics at University of Uppsala.
 He holds a degree in Engineering Science from the same university where he also has studied Classical Archaeology and Ancient History.
 Vogel is on the board of the Tandem Accelerator Laboratory in Uppsala and has been a member of other boards and committees for national laboratories/facilities in physics.
 He has a broad experience of commissions concerning policy and evaluation regarding efforts in competence development as well as research.

-- Interim report - High-Tech Skills for Europe - Scaling up Best Practices and Re-focusing Funding Programmes and Incentives
+- Brochure - Skills for Industry - Scaling-up Best practices and re-Focusing Programmes and Incentives

 - Presentation by Jan Sturesson: Re-skilling and up-skilling needs in Europe